Yathartha19/MernMaker/README.md

       mernmaker lint

-### Adding to PATH

-Make sure that the npm executable is included in your system's PATH.
-You can do this by following these steps:

-For Windows:
-    - Right-click on "This PC" or "My Computer" and select "Properties."
-    - Click on "Advanced system settings" and then click on the "Environment Variables" button.
-    - In the "System variables" section, scroll down and find the Path variable.
-Select it and click "Edit."
-    - Ensure that the path to your Node.js installation (e.g., C:\Program Files\nodejs\) is listed.
-If not, add it.
-    - Restart your terminal or command prompt.

 ### Default Configuration
   MongoDB with choice for Tailwind CSS or pure CSS, ExpressJS and ReactJS.
   To change these you will have to edit the main.py file.